e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Claros AI Shopper](https://www.claros.so/)
-AI personal shopper that finds you interesting products, and learns your taste over time
+AI shopper that finds products for your taste
 <details>

 ![image](https://www.claros.so/logo-circle.png)